Stochastic Causal Programming for Bounding Treatment Effects: Experiments

 \subsection{Baselines}

-We compare our method to a na\"ive regression and the method of \citet{hu2021}.
-We are unaware of any other competitor capable of estimating bounds in the presence of multivariate, continuous treatments/instruments/mediators. \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=0pt] \item \textbf{Regression with MLP.} We na\"ively fit an MLP with quadratic loss to predict outcome~$Y$ from the multidimensional treatment~$X$, a modeling approach that assumes no confounding at all. \item \textbf{GAN framework.} \citet{hu2021} parameterize the causal model (i.e., its exogenous random variables and structural equations) with neural networks and apply the adversarial learning framework to search the parameter space.
-We adjust the model in their code to our examples, but otherwise leave hyperparameter choices and convergence criteria untouched.
-The error allowed on matching the observed distribution is $\eta = 0.001$ (not our $\eta$) and bounds are calculated as the mean over the effects of the 50 last models with error below $\eta$, plus/minus the variance of those 50 values. \end{itemize}
+We compare our clustered SCP method to a general SCP implementation (\cref{app:general-scp}), na\"ive regression and the method of \citet{hu2021}, which is a typical representative of black-box methods for continuous treatments. \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=0pt] \item \textbf{General SCP implementation.} We provide an implementation of the general formulation of SCP.
+The idea is that each variable is a flow conditioned on its parents.
+The structural constraints are enforced by the fact that all variables within each c-component share the same noise distribution, and noise distributions for different c-components are independent.
+Details are described in \cref{app:general-scp}. \item \textbf{Regression with MLP.} We na\"ively fit an MLP with quadratic loss to predict outcome~$Y$ from the multidimensional treatment~$X$, a modeling approach that assumes no confounding at all. \item \textbf{GAN framework.} \citet{hu2021} parameterize the causal model (i.e., its exogenous random variables and structural equations) with neural networks and apply the adversarial learning framework to search the parameter space.
+We adjust the model in their code to our examples, but otherwise leave hyperparameter choices and convergence criteria untouched. \end{itemize}